Hats-Protocol/proposal-hatter/docs/spec.md

 ## 0) Purpose & Summary

-We want decider trust zones to approve exactly-specified Hats changes and bounded funding, without giving the decider custody of funds or access controls.
+We want decider trust zones (hats) to approve exactly-specified Hats changes and bounded funding, without giving the decider custody of funds or access controls.
 Proposals hash‑commit the precise Hats `multicall` bytes and the funding allowance for a Recipient Hat.
 After an optional timelock, anyone (or an address wearing an Executor Hat, if set) can execute the proposal.
 Funding is pull‑based: a Recipient Hat wearer calls Proposal Hatter, which (a) verifies entitlement and internal allowance, then (b) instructs the Safe AllowanceModule to transfer ETH/ERC‑20 from the DAO’s vault to the recipient.

+Concurrency model: Each proposal has its own decider trust zone (hat) and its own optional reserved Hats subtree.
+- A unique per‑proposal Approver Ticket Hat is created at propose‑time and later minted to the selected decider; only a wearer of this hat can approve or reject that proposal.
+- Optionally, a per‑proposal Reserved Branch Hat is created at propose‑time (if a non‑zero branch root is supplied), reserving a namespace under which the proposal’s operational hats can be created without index races.

 Funding‑only proposals are supported: if a proposal’s `hatsMulticall` bytes are empty, it still must be executed to activate the internal allowance and enable withdrawals.
 In that case, the contract skips calling Hats Protocol and only applies the funding effects.